Chart types using Seaborn

 A correlogram or correlation matrix allows us to analyse the relationship between each pair of numeric variables of a matrix.
 The correlation is visualised as a scatterplot.
 The diagonal represents the distribution of each variable with a histogram or a density plot.

-In the seaborns pairplot() function you can specify the following parameters:
+function you can specify the following parameters:

-• hue: the variable that determines the groups in the data (this is mandatory)
+: the variable that determines the groups in the data (this is mandatory)the actual data (this is mandatory)

-• markers: a list of marker shapes
+: a list of marker shapespalette

 In the following example, we build the correlogram of Shannon diversity and elevation since they are the only numerical feature variables, for all the following biome groups: urban biome, desert biome, marine biome, forest biome, tundra biome.